You are here

 Live in New York City.
 Defend workers’ rights.
 Get paid and earn college credits.

-New York Union Semester is a full-time intensive academic and internship program that provides students with an opportunity to put their passion for social justice to work, both inside and outside the classroom.
-As interns, students learn first-hand how unions and labor organizations fight for workers’ rights by contributing to the movement themselves.
-Students analyze the experience they gain in the field by studying the history and current status of the U.S. labor movement.
+New York Union Semester is one of a kind full-time semester-long program that combines rigorous academic study with first-hand experience within the labor movement.
+As interns, students learn hands-on how unions and labor organizations fight for workers’ rights by contributing to the movement themselves.
+During class time, students analyze the experience they gain in the field by studying the history of and current debates within the U.S. labor movement.

 To speak with the NY Union Semester Coordinator, Sarah Hughes, call (212) 642-2075 or email firstname.lastname@example.org.